Course - CircularStudio - Materials - AAR4690

 Circular Studio - Materials (SPRING)

 The course examines how circular use of building elements and materials can form the basis for architectural design.
 It emphasizes understanding material properties, processes, reuse, recycling and development of circular solutions in practice.
-Students will investigate the possibilities of circular elements and materials in the context of new and existing buildings.
-In the course Circular Studio - Materials, students can choose one of the four specialization areas:
+Students will investigate the possibilities of circular elements and materials in the context of existing buildings and building parts.
+In the course Circular Studio - Materials, the students will choose a specific perspective to do an in-depth exploration of the issue.
+Four such perspectives are presented, each combined with an integrated 7,5 knowledge course:

 Transformation